NatasjaWezel/project_handbag/docs/TUTORIAL.md

 A plot like the ones above should show.

 ## Building a methyl model
 If you choose to not use the hydrogen atoms from a methyl group for alignment, you can specify where they need to be build back in ```files\methyl_model.csv```.
-If you do want to use the regular generation of the central group model, do not put the labels in the bin column in ```files\central_groups.csv``` and do not specify the central group name here.
+If you do want to use the regular generation of the central group model, do not put the labels of the hydrogens in the bin column in ```files\central_groups.csv``` and do not specify the central group name in ```files\methyl_model.csv```.
 The model will be built using K-means.
 See thesis for pro's/con's of both of these methods.

 This is the end of the tutorial, have fun calculating directionalities and inspecting densities around central group models! :)